lognllc/IdentityManager/README.md

 IdentityManager requires [FacebookSDK.framework(v3.1.1)](https://github.com/b051/FacebookSDK.framework) and [AFNetworking](https://github.com/AFNetworking/AFNetworking).

 Also it requires LLVM4.0 and xCode4.5 to compile.
+If you are having troubles with lower edition, try add my submodule [ObjectiveCLiterals][https://github.com/b051/ObjectiveCLiterals]

 Usage
 =====